Membor Gogoi: Personal life

 Gogoi was married to Aimoni Gogoi (née Saikia) on 11 May 1965.
 His wife was the daughter of Haladhar Saikia (1896-1988) and sister of Hiteswar Saikia.
 She was also a famed Bihu dancer.
 Together they had 3 sons.
 His son Deba Jyoti Gogoi married Pallabi Gogoi who contested the Teok seat in 2016 but lost.
 Membor Gogoi was President of Tai-Ahom Sanskrity Sangraikhyan & Siksa Bikash Committee Jorhat from 1983 to last part of 1988.
 He was also chairperson of the State agricultural marketing board.
 His wife predeceased him.

 Death and tributes

 On 16 December 2016, Gogoi died aged 79 following old-age ailments.
 Several politicians including Chief Minister Sarbananda Sonowal, former chief minister Tarun Gogoi, MLA Abdul Khaleque and Assam Pradesh Congress Committee President Ripun Bora all offered condolences and tributes on twitter.

-The Chairman in-charge, members, officers and staff of the Assam Public Service Commission expressed their deep sorrow at the passing away of Gogoi, who was a former member of the APSC.
+The Chairman in-charge, members, officers and staff of the Assam Public Service Commission expressed their deep sorrow at the death of Gogoi, who was a former member of the APSC.
 They conveyed their heartfelt sympathies to the bereaved family and prayed for eternal peace of his departed soul.
 A condolence meeting for Gogoi was later held.
 Several politicians, such as former Chief Minister Tarun Gogoi and Ripun Bora, paid tribute to him.
 Tarun Gogoi said that member Gogoi "rendered selfless service to the people" and that "the party lost a sincere, honest and hardworking member."